pascalr/admin/docs/grant_application.md

 ## 3) What do you believe has prevented this change to date?
 (Describe the innovations or questions you would like to explore during the fellowship year)

-I believe that people are not eating in an environmentally-friendly way because it is easier.
-It is easy for fast-food restaurants to give food in throwable containers instead of doing the dishes.
-It is easy to buy food in cardboard and plastic at the grocery store.
-It is easy to cook meals with meat because they usually taste good without much effort.
+People are not eating in an environmentally-friendly way mainly because it is easier not to.
+It's easy to buy food in cardboard and plastic at the grocery store.
+It's easy to cook meals with meat because they usually taste good without much effort.
+It's easy to ...

-I want to explore finding delicious eco-friendly recipes.
+The change is actually slowly taking place.
+There is a lot more bulk grocery stores than before[CITATION NEEDED].
+People are moving toward ecologic diets.[CITATION NEEDED] They are getting more conscious about where the food is coming from.
+But I want to accelerate theses changes even more.
+This is why I am working hard to find solutions so eating in an environmentally conscious way is as painless as possible.
+I want to make a website to create and archive delicious eco-friendly recipes and I want to build my pantry robot to help with cooking.

+There has been a lot of improvements over the year for vegetarian food.
+The movement is constantly gaining popularity.
+[CITATION NEEDED] I predict that in a near future, most people will be vegetarian for ethics, environment, wallet or taste reason.
+Right now, sadly, meat based food is usualy much tastier than plant based food without much effort.
+But I believe this will change soon.
+I hope there will be a meat substitute grown in factories with similar or even better taste.
+This is not my fight though.
+This is far away from my competences.

 I believe my solution does not exists yet because the technology is relatively new and it is costly to develop.
 Robotics can get expensive really quickly.
 One of my competitor is Moley Robotics.
 They offer a robot that cooks at a price of $335,000 USD.[1]
 This is not what I want to make.
 I want to make an affordable robot for every household.
 Obviously it will be able to execute much less actions, but by focusing mostly on pantry recipes, I believe I can achieve enough.

-The first model I plan to release will probably be targeted at a more high-end customers.
+The first model I plan to release will be targeted at a more high-end customers and early adopters.
 Over time, I should be able to save costs by producing larger quantities.
 I want to do the same thing than for 3d printers.
 They were quite expensive at the beginning, but now they can be a common household item.